ByteBard58/Exoplanet_Classifier/README.md

 # The Exoplanet Classifier 🪐

+> Welcome to my forked version of The Exoplanet Classifier.
+This project was developed with my teammates from **Ontohin 4b** for the **NASA Space Apps Challenge 2025**.
+I have forked it under my own GitHub profile to enhance its robustness and overall quality, which we were unable to achieve within the short 48-hour timeline of the hackathon.
+The project remains licensed under Ontohin 4b and is available for further development and collaboration.

 A simple yet effective web-based Machine Learning tool that predicts whether a given set of transit data corresponds to a genuine exoplanet, a false positive, or an unclassified candidate.
 We combined sheer ML performance with a clean and gorgeous frontend UI that lets users explore exoplanets without any technical expertise.

 ---